Catolica Lisbon School of Business and Economics

 Requirements: junior standing; International Business major

+Students on exchange pay in-state tuition directly to USC and do not pay tuition to CATÓLICA LISBON.
+All housing, food, and personal expenses are paid by the student in Lisbon.
 Living costs will depend on the type of accommodation you arrange and your lifestyle choices.
+CATÓLICA LISBON provides estimated costs for living in Lisbon.
 Utilize online living cost comparison tools like Numbeo to see what the average cost of a variety of goods in Lisbon will cost in comparison to Columbia.
+Students should budget at least $1,000 for monthly expenses.

 In order to help you select the courses you will attend during your exchange, the Undergraduate Student Affairs makes available an up-to-date list of courses before every semester.
 Students must enroll in a minimum of 12 US credits - please note that some scholarships may require students to enroll in additional credits.